Posted January 20, 2017 | Car

 Daniel’s Law adds the following section to Pennsylvania’s vehicular homicide statute under 75 Pa.
 Cons.
 Stat. § 3732(b)(1.1):

-“In addition to any other penalty provided by law, a person convicted of [vehicular homicide] as the result of a violation of [Pennsylvania’s statute against texting while driving]… who is [also] convicted of [texting while driving]… may be sentenced to an additional term not to exceed five years’ confinement when the violation resulted in death.”
+“In addition to any other penalty provided by law, a person convicted of as the result of a violation of … who is convicted of … may be sentenced to an additional term not to exceed five years’ confinement when the violation resulted in death.”

 In other words, texting while driving can add up to five years to a prison sentence for vehicular homicide if a person is killed as a consequence of such texting.